PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 I. General Conventions
 ===================

 This section describes the general conventions that were used when coding the handshapes.
-These general conventions are organized in two groups: 1) conventions regarding the labels and images of the predefined handshapes 2) conventions regarding the transcriptions of the predefined handshapes.
+These general conventions are organized in two groups: a) conventions regarding the labels and images of the predefined handshapes b) conventions regarding the transcriptions of the predefined handshapes.

-Labels and Images of Handshapes:
+a) Labels and Images of Handshapes:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Naming of handshapes